How to 3D Print Models Larger than Your 3D Printer’s Build Volume

 Doesn’t own a large 3D printer yet?
-When determining what’s possible with a 3D printer, think beyond the build volume.
+When determining what’s possible with a desktop 3D printer, think beyond the build volume.
 Just as assemblies, such as your smartphone or even a road bridge, consist of many individual building blocks, splitting a model into smaller parts that can be combined after printing is a great solution to creating objects larger than what fits on a build platform.

 Splitting a part can also be the best way to get a high-quality result, even if the whole part could fit into a single build.
 This is the case when multiple or opposing surfaces need to be free of support marks, a design has complex overhangs, or a model contains cavities that would trap the liquid resin inside.